korla-plankton/Auto-GPT/README.md

 To install Auto-GPT, follow these steps:

-0. Make sure you have all the **requirements** above, if not, install/get them.
+1. Make sure you have all the **requirements** above, if not, install/get them.

 _The following commands should be executed in a CMD, Bash or Powershell window.
 To do this, go to a folder on your computer, click in the folder path at the top and type CMD, then press enter._

-1. Clone the repository:
+2. Clone the repository:
    For this step you need Git installed, but you can just download the zip file instead by clicking the button at the top of this page ☝️

 ```
 git clone https://github.com/Torantulino/Auto-GPT.git
 ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    _(Type this into your CMD window, you're aiming to navigate the CMD window to the repository you just downloaded)_

 ```
 cd 'Auto-GPT'
 ```

-3. Install the required dependencies:
+4. Install the required dependencies:
    _(Again, type this into your CMD window)_

 ```
 pip install -r requirements.txt
 ```

-4. Rename `.env.template` to `.env` and fill in your `OPENAI_API_KEY`.
+5. Rename `.env.template` to `.env` and fill in your `OPENAI_API_KEY`.
 If you plan to use Speech Mode, fill in your `ELEVEN_LABS_API_KEY` as well.

 - Obtain your OpenAI API key from: https://platform.openai.com/account/api-keys.
 - Obtain your ElevenLabs API key from: https://elevenlabs.io.
 You can view your xi-api-key using the "Profile" tab on the website.
-  - If you want to use GPT on an Azure instance, set `USE_AZURE` to `True` and then:
+- If you want to use GPT on an Azure instance, set `USE_AZURE` to `True` and provide the `OPENAI_AZURE_API_BASE`, `OPENAI_AZURE_API_VERSION` and `OPENAI_AZURE_DEPLOYMENT_ID` values as explained here: https://pypi.org/project/openai/ in the `Microsoft Azure Endpoints` section.
+Additionally you need separate deployments for both embeddings and chat.
+Add their ID values to `OPENAI_AZURE_CHAT_DEPLOYMENT_ID` and `OPENAI_AZURE_EMBEDDINGS_DEPLOYMENT_ID` respectively
-    - Rename `azure.yaml.template` to `azure.yaml` and provide the relevant `azure_api_base`, `azure_api_version` and all of the deployment ids for the relevant models in the `azure_model_map` section:
-      - `fast_llm_model_deployment_id` - your gpt-3.5-turbo or gpt-4 deployment id
-      - `smart_llm_model_deployment_id` - your gpt-4 deployment id
-      - `embedding_model_deployment_id` - your text-embedding-ada-002 v2 deployment id
-    - Please specify all of these values as double quoted strings
-    - details can be found here: https://pypi.org/project/openai/ in the `Microsoft Azure Endpoints` section and here: https://learn.microsoft.com/en-us/azure/cognitive-services/openai/tutorials/embeddings?tabs=command-line for the embedding model.

 ## 🔧 Usage